 For many families, estate planning is only something that they tackle as they or their loved ones are nearing the end of their lives.
 While that’s entirely natural, it results in many people not learning about simple steps they can take to protect their interests in advance – many of which do not require an attorney.

-Easy Steps to Simplify Estate Management
+Easy Steps to Simplify Estate Planning

 1. Keep as many assets out of probate court as possible, in order to cut down on time and expenses.